datasette/datasette-secrets/README.md

 Manage secrets such as API keys for use with other Datasette plugins

+This plugin requires a **Datasette 1.0 alpha** release.

+Datasette plugins sometimes need access to secrets, such as API keys used to integrate with tools hosted outside of Datasette - things like geocoders or hosted AI language models.

+This plugin provides ways to configure those secrets:

+- Secrets can be configured using environment variables, such as `DATASETTE_SECRETS_OPENAI_API_KEY`
+- Secrets can be stored, encrypted, in a SQLite database table which administrator users can then update through the Datasette web interface

 ## Installation

 Install this plugin in the same environment as Datasette.